Damenus/owca/examples/kubernetes/monitoring/wca/README.md

 Getting started
 ===============

-Below instruction is about run wca as DaemonSet on cluster.
-This way uses kustomize to deploy all components.
+Below instruction is about run wca as DaemonSet in a cluster.
+This method uses kustomize to deploy all components.
-Kustomize is available from kubectl 1.14.
+Kustomize is available from kubectl 1.14 or as sperate binary from https://kustomize.io/.

 1. Prepare cluster

-   Workload Collocation Agent required existing `wca` namespace and label `monitoring=wca` on nodes, where it will be deployed.
+   Workload Collocation Agent requires existing `wca` namespace and label `monitoring=wca` on nodes, where it will be deployed.

    1. Create `wca` namespace